 The world has become a pretty fast-paced place, so it seems like gaming is actually a great preparation for real life.
 What do you think?

 I’m a gamer, so what do you expect me to say about this book?
 I’ve been in “camp Jane” for years now, so I can wholeheartedly endorse her work.
 Whatever you do, don’t deny the reality of video games.
 They’re happening.
 And even if you’re not a fan, try to adapt and make the most of our current situation.
-This book is a good way to start that process.
+Reality Is Broken is a good way to start that process.

 What else can you learn from the blinks?